aredridel/recipes/Mains/Italian-Gumbo.md

 Simmar until everything is starting to get tender.
 Add the okra and the pasta.
 Cook until the pasta is done.

+## Variations to try

+I want to do a completely different version, perhaps with roast potatoes, okra, white sausages with lemon such as weisswurst or bockwurst.
+Perhaps heavy on schmaltz rather than duck fat.